modelscope/FunASR/examples/openai_api/CLIENTS.md

 | Text fields | `model=sensevoice`, `response_format=verbose_json` |
 | Result path | `text` for transcript, `segments` for timestamps/speakers |

 When the workflow system cannot send files directly, upload audio to an internal object store first, then run a small worker that downloads the object and calls FunASR with the `requests` recipe above.
+See [workflow recipes](WORKFLOWS.md) for Dify, n8n, and webhook-worker patterns.

 ## Response formats